frontenddogma/upgrade-your-html/manuscript/outro.md

 Making constructive suggestions around actual uses of HTML has been the idea of this booklet.
 It’s likewise the idea for a series of such writings, similarly brief—for there are always things to improve, for there’s always HTML to, you name it: upgrade.

 Thank you for following along, and the best wishes to you, and your HTML.

+PS.
+If you like to learn from other HTML blunders without waiting for _Upgrade Your HTML II_, have a look at [Manuel Matuzović’s “HTMHell.”](https://www.htmhell.dev/) HTMHell shares the same spirit as _Upgrade Your HTML_, and Manuel does a great job explaining issues with HTML and how to avoid or fix them.